Table of Contents

 Although Microsoft has now fixed the underlying bugs which caused these accounts to be included in org-wide teams, it is still good practice to check the membership after the team is created and remove any account that doesn’t belong.
 And like for any team with a large membership, consider updating team settings to stop members posting in the General channel, adding channels, or even using @team mentions (because they generate notifications for everyone in the team).

 On an ongoing basis, employees leave and join the company and people lose or gain Teams licenses.
-When someone leaves the company and their Azure AD account is removed, their membership of the team is also removed.
+When someone leaves the company and their Entra ID account is removed, their membership of the team is also removed.
 To handle new joiners and people who gain or lose Teams licenses, a background process scans the accounts in the tenant periodically (expect weekly) and adds or removes the user as required.
 Unlike normal teams, members can’t choose to leave an org-wide team.

 But I Already Have an Org-Wide Team